 By adjusting the individual channels in the Levels panel, we can match each value to an even amount.
-For example 30, 30, 30, for a dark grey sky background.
+For example 30, 30, 30, for a dark gray sky background.
 It is useful to add 1 or 2 more Color Sampler points on your image to get a better overall idea of which channels are overly present in your image.

-My image of the Lagoon nebula was very red, and by stepping down that channel, I was able to produce a more natural look for the subject, and the the starry sky around it.
+My image of the Lagoon Nebula was very red, and by stepping down that channel, I was able to produce a more natural look for the subject, and the starry sky around it.
 You may find that you prefer your sky background to have a higher value in a certain channel.
 Often I will purposely have a higher value in the blue channel.

 Make sure your computer monitor is calibrated accurately to display your astrophotography images as the rest of the world will be seeing them on their various devices.
-Monitors can vary greatly, both the one you are processing on, and the ones that other people are viewing your images on.
+Monitors can vary greatly, both the one you are processing on and the ones that other people are viewing your images on.